Fohalvutlun/Fohalvutlun/README.md

 Most of my experience is around simple, heavily focused, backend applications, mostly as a vector to apply some new thing that i'm learning about at the time.
 The projects "play" with:
 - JavaScript
 - Java
 - Prolog (which i found really refreshing!)

+I've also messed with:
+- Squeak (Smalltalk)
+- MATLAB
+- C# quite a while ago

 I've played with other stuff but no projects here reflect that.

-As of the moment i'm trying to wrap my head around DDD & Rober Martin's "Clean Architecture", not the model itself, but the concepts that he echoes through his book about maintanbility "Clean Architecture: A Craftsman’s Guide to Software Structure and Design".
+As of the moment i'm trying to wrap my head around DDD & Rober Martin's "Clean Architecture", not the model itself, but the concepts that he echoes through his book about maintanbility:
+"Clean Architecture: A Craftsman’s Guide to Software Structure and Design".

 I don't feel that i'm ready to commit myself to bigger projects currently but maybe in the future i'll feel ready.